JLaser26/MarkDown_Notes_App/README.md

-make sure to have markdown and pypandoc installed."\n" run the notes.py file to start.
+make sure to have markdown and pypandoc installed.

+run the notes.py file to start.